sishenyuan/NDNC-Net/README.md

 # Contents

-## Oct Dataset
+## Resample

-This folder includes the python and matlab files that can generate the synthetic dataset with accurate pairs of resampling distance variation vector (RDVV) and distorted images for further NDNC-Net training.
-The specific setup for this part are shown in the README.md file in the oct-dataset folder.
+This folder includes the python scripts that can generate the synthetic dataset with accurate pairs of resampling distance variation vector (RDVV) and distorted images for further NDNC-Net training.

+## NDNet

+This folder includes the python scripts that can train the NDNet model.

+## NCNet

+`ncnet.py` is the python script for inference of the NCNet model.

+## OCT Restore

+`oct_restore.py` is the python script that can restore the distorted images using the trained NDNet and NCNet models.

 # Getting Started